BugHerd - the website QA tool that makes it easy for your clients to leave feedback

 Project managers

 A single view of every open QA issue across all active client projects.
-Assign, prioritise, track to sign-off — without chasing developers or sifting through email chains.
+Assign, prioritize, track to sign-off; without chasing developers or sifting through email chains.

 QA testers